PS-O5/HPC_Applications/README.md

 ### 2D_Navier_Stokes.cu

 This program generates the flow fields for a 2D Navier-Stokes governed flow.
-I suggest creating a function to read data from a file and then writing the results to other (Hint: #incclude <fstream>.
+I suggest creating a function to read data from a file and then writing the results to other (Hint: #include <fstream>).

 ### 3D_Conduction_Heat_Transfer.cu